priyanshux/FPL-Defence-Rotations/README.md

 5. Don't stick to choices in the first 10 rows.
 In my opinion, a good combination would be having an 'Average per team' less than or around 2.1-2.2 and a Standard Deviation less than 0.9

-### My favourite options to rotate defenders in GW 1-10
+### Some good options to rotate defenders in GW 1-10

 | 4 Teams, 3 Starting | 4 Teams, 2 Starting | 5 Teams, 4 Starting | 5 Teams, 3 Starting |
 | :-----------------: | :-----------------: | :-----------------: | :-----------------: |